Camping Guide

 Southern District Campgrounds

 There are several dirt parking lots just off highway 26/287 heading to Jackson.
 One is near the Brooks Lake turnoff and another is further west.
 One has a pit toilet.
 Both are located in the SNF just before you cross over into Teton County and the BTNF.
-They are mostly used by snowmobiling sledheads during the winter but you can car camp overnight if need be.
+They're mostly used by snowmobiling sledheads during the winter but you can car camp overnight if need be.
+There's a picture of one parking lot further down the page.
+And they show up on Google Maps.

 NW Wyoming & SE Idaho Campgrounds